Students outraged over conditions at Hampton University, frustrations going viral after town hall meeting

 They've said no one on campus is listening to their concerns of unsafe food and sexual assault complaints.

-They're photos of alleged mold in dorm rooms and food on campus.
+There are photos of alleged mold in dorm rooms and food on campus.

-There is a video captured by students of Hampton University President Dr. William R. Harvey telling a student to stop talking during the annual town hall meeting on February 20.

 Students said issues are routinely brushed off and silenced by administration and now they're taking their frustrations to social media with #HUTownhall.